 Where in China's Fake Pentagon?

-I'm not going to give away exactly what China's Pentagon replica is or why it exists just yet, but one clue I'll give you as to its purpose is its location: It's located not in Beijing, but Shanghai, which means that it's definitely not used for national defense.
-Another clue is that it's not very far from Shanghai Disneyland, which will open in June 2016.
+You'll have to continue reading to learn exactly what China's Pentagon replica is or why it exists, but one clue to its purpose lies is its location: It's located not in Beijing, but Shanghai, which means that it's definitely not used for national defense.
+Another clue is that it's not very far from Shanghai Disneyland, which opened in June 2016.

 What is China's Fake Pentagon?